 SEO PowerSuite's Rank Tracker is a convenient tool to discover and track competitors:

-Rank Tracker will pull the target keywords you just copied into your project and build competitor research on them.
+The rank checker will pull the target keywords you just copied into your project and build competitor research on them.
 Now, hit Next.

-That's it — your top SEO competitors are stored in your Rank Tracker project for further competitive analysis.
+That's it — your top SEO competitors are stored in your project for further competitive analysis.
 From now on, every time you check rankings, competitor ranks will be updated alongside, making up a keyword ranking history.

 At this step, it makes sense to cross out some competitors that significantly outperform you, and focus on the lower-hanging fruit.
 Or, you can prioritize your SEO efforts by separating the competitors to be challenged first from those to compete with later on.